When 12:15pm - 1:15pm

 Spend a lunch hour learning about the latest in art and design during these Friday lectures.
 Each lecture features a variety of artists and designers from around the world, including CIA faculty and visiting artists.
 This event is free and open to the public.
 Pizza and beverages will be provided on a first-come, first-served basis.

-Gund’s most recent projects include: Dispatches from Cleveland (CIFF, MSPIFF), a five chapter documentary that looks at the police murder of 12-year-old Tamir Rice and shows how people joined together to vote out the prosecutor who didn’t have their backs; Chavela (Berlinale, Hot Docs, Ambulante) a documentary about the life of the iconic Latin-American gender-bending diva, Chavela Vargas; and Born to Fly (SXSW, Full Frame), a documentary that pushes the boundaries between action and art, daring us to join choreographer Elizabeth Streb and her dancers in pursuit of human flight.
+Gund’s most recent projects include: Dispatches from Cleveland (CIFF, MSPIFF), a five-chapter documentary that looks at the killing of 12-year-old Tamir Rice by Cleveland police, and shows how people joined together to vote out the prosecutor who didn’t have their backs; Chavela (Berlinale, Hot Docs, Ambulante) a documentary about the life of the iconic Latin-American gender-bending diva, Chavela Vargas; and Born to Fly (SXSW, Full Frame), a documentary that pushes the boundaries between action and art, daring us to join choreographer Elizabeth Streb and her dancers in pursuit of human flight.

-She lives in NYC with her four children.
+She lives in New York City with her four children.

 Cleveland Institute of Art